Blow-ups and normal bundles in connective and nonconnective derived geometries: Examples

 \subsection{Derived analytic geometry}

+Since the following example involves passing between model 1-categories and $\infty$-categories, we drop our convention that everything is implicitly $\infty$-categorical.
+We will use the script $\ttC$ for 1-categories, and $\Hom(-,-)$ for the mapping sets in 1-categories.

 Let $R$ be a Banach ring.
-Recall, this mean that $R$ is a ring endowed with a complete norm $\lvert - \rvert$ such that the underlying group is a normed group (with respect to $\lvert - \rvert$), and such that there is a constant $C$ for which
+Recall that this means that $R$ is a ring endowed with a complete norm $\lvert - \rvert$ such that the underlying group is a normed group (with respect to $\lvert - \rvert$), and such that there is a constant $C$ for which

 holds for all $x,y \in R$.
 We call $R$ \emph{non-Archimedean} if

 holds for all $x,y\in R$.
 Else, $R$ is called \emph{Archimedean}, in which case $\lvert x+y \rvert \leq \lvert x \rvert + \lvert y \rvert$ holds by definition.